Bouzomgi/BreakStops/README.md

 # BreakStops
 IMPORTANT: I've included an original version and an updated version of this code.
-The original was written in Fall of 2018 (after my first CMPSC class) and the second is a modernized version which was severely uphauled using advanced techniques which I wrote in Fall of 2019, a full year later.
+The original was written in Fall of 2018 (after my first CMPSC class) and the second is a modernized version which was greatly uphauled using advanced techniques which I wrote in Fall of 2019, a full year later.
 I thought it would be cool to upload proof of my ability to improve.

 Also, I've redacted my Google API key for privacy.